Morocco Bans Berber (Amazigh) Baby Names

 |September 6, 2010|

-Here’s something I wasn’t aware of until I did some research on Berber names for the St. Monica post.
+Here’s something I wasn’t aware of until I did some research on Berber names (for a post about the name Monica, the only Berber name commonly used in English).

 In 2009, human rights groups called out the Moroccan government for not allowing Berber (a.k.a.
 Amazigh) parents to choose Amazigh names for their babies.
 Activists claimed it amounted to ethnic discrimination.